-Opinion: US War on Terror is still omnipresent | DW | 10.09.2021
+Opinion: US war on terror is still omnipresent | DW | 10.09.2021

 While there is a technical response to the question of whether or not the war has ended based solely on armed conflict on the ground, these limitations ignore the fact that war shapes the everyday realities of people living through it in myriad ways, particularly among the communities and countries that the US targets or has targeted.
 For asymmetrical wars, this reality is felt much more acutely by those left behind to deal with the war's consequences.

-This is because war is not just about physical violence, it's about the constant threat of violence.
-The US has shaped a world focused on its War on Terror where its state violence is omnipresent.
+This is not just about physical violence, it's about the constant threat of violence.
+The US has shaped a world focused on its war on terror where its state violence is omnipresent.
 This means that absent the most visible aspects of war, war is still in the air.
 In fact, if the US has taught the world anything, it's precisely that there is no opposite of peace to its wars, only an ebb and flow of where violence is directed.

 But for those targeted in countries from Afghanistan to Iraq to Somalia, where war as a presence and not an event is deeply manifested, it is imperative to ask — for whom is the war over?